 Magazine, was introduced to an entirely new universe when Scout, an eight-week-old boxer puppy entered her life.
 "I am proof of how a dog can change your life," says Brandie

 .
 The world of dog-park etiquette, puppy kindergarten and the sense of panic that comes with the realization that you've left the house without a poo

 bag, was a whole new experience.
 "I didn't grow up with dogs, so puppy parenting was new territory for me," she adds.
 "I found most of my information came through word-of-mouth at the dog park, which is fine, but a go-to resource with fresh, up-to-date content was missing."
 Hence, the concept for CityDog

 Magazine was born and nine years later, is still going strong.
 Brandie

 and her team of dog loving editors dig up the best places to sit, stay and play for you and your furry, four-legged friends.
 She resides in West Seattle with her two dogs, Thya (a boxer) and Ziggy

 (a schnoodle), and can often be found hanging out at Westcrest

 , Scout and Ziggy

-"on assignment" near Friday Harbor on San Juan Island (photo by Seattle photographer Julie Clegg, with Bailey & Banjo
+"on assignment" near Friday Harbor on San Juan Island.
+Unfortunately, Scout passed away in June 2013, but she lives on in Brandie's heart (photo by Seattle photographer Julie Clegg, with Bailey & Banjo